As a volunteer at a local hospital while she was still in high school, Linda D. Leary, M.D., provided play therapy to young patients.

 Parents may initially notice a child having an unprovoked seizure during the first couple of years of life, Dr. Leary said.
 “However, some epilepsy syndromes are seen more commonly in school-age children.
 These children often inherit the genetic tendency from their parents.
 Some may outgrow the epileptic seizures by puberty.”

-When Dr. Leary first examines a patient at UT Medicine’s Medical Arts & Research Center or at the University Health System’s Robert B. Green Campus, she takes a medical history of the child and the parents to see what risk factors or triggers for seizures are present.
+When Dr. Leary first examines a patient at UT Health San Antonio’s Medical Arts & Research Center or at the University Health System’s Robert B. Green Campus, she takes a medical history of the child and the parents to see what risk factors or triggers for seizures are present.

 At the South Texas Comprehensive Epilepsy Center at University Hospital, the child will undergo an MRI and an EEG so Dr. Leary can determine what part of the brain is involved in the seizures.
 The best course of treatment can be settled upon once the doctor knows the type of seizure a child is experiencing.